 Dealing with termite infestations can be a nightmare for homeowners, given the damage these pests can cause to structures.
-While traditional pest control treatments, offered by pest control companies, are common and mainly affect the nervous systems of termites, many are turning to natural solutions like diatomaceous earth (DE) for eliminating termites and eliminating pests for good.
+While traditional pest control treatments, offered by pest control companies, are common and mainly affect the nervous systems of termites, many are turning to natural solutions and home remedies like diatomaceous earth (DE) for eliminating termites and eliminating pests for good.
 In this comprehensive guide, we'll explore the lifecycle of termites, how to identify them, and delve into the effectiveness of diatomaceous earth as something that kills termites.

 Understanding the Termite Lifecycle